 The National University of Defense Technology (NUDT, 国防科技大学) is building upon its existing strengths to expand its AI research.
 The NUDT Institute of Automation has long engaged in a range of research involving big data and AI, leveraging synergies with NUDT's National Key Laboratory for High-Performance Computing.
-NUDT's Key Laboratory of Information Systems Engineering has engaged in research to optimize and increase the intelligentization of the PLA's command and control systems.
-The National Defense Science and Technology Laboratory for Precision Guidance and Automatic Target Recognition (ATR) is engaged in research on leveraging information processing and intelligent image processing for ATR.
-At NUDT's Academy of Electronic Countermeasures, researchers are also exploring the potential of artificial intelligent Sciences (智能科学学院) is intended to advance a range of objectives in intelligentization.
-This institute has also developed and prominently demonstrated swarms of UAVs.
-In June 2018, a team from the National University of Defense Technology was also at the top of a competition organized by Apple and Google for "robust vision."
+NUDT's Key Laboratory of Information Systems Engineering has engaged in research to optimize and increase the intelligentization of the PLA's command and control systems.151 The National Defense Science and Technology Laboratory for Precision Guidance and Automatic Target Recognition (ATR) is engaged in research on leveraging information processing and intelligent image processing for ATR.152 At NUDT's Academy of Electronic Countermeasures, researchers are also exploring the potential of artificial intelligence and development of advances in electromagnetic weaponry.153 NUDT's new Academy of Intelligent Sciences (智能科学学院) is concentrating on advancing new research directions to promote intelligentization, including developing and prominently demonstrating swarms of UAVs.154 NUDT is also engaged in international competitions and conferences.
+In June 2018, a team from the National University of Defense Technology was also at the top of a competition organized by Apple and Google for "robust vision."155 NUDT researchers have often participated in international conferences and are actively engaged in research collaborations.